 If you’re growing your fig in a greenhouse, you might get two crops during the summer months, with the previous year’s fruitlets ripening earlier.

-Check out this video advice on how to tell when a fig is ripe.
+How to tell when a fig is ripe

 Figs are at their best when freshly picked and warmed by the sun.
 If you can resist temptation, the fruits can be dried in an airer for eating later on.

 Fresh figs are delicious on their own, but also make a great accompaniment to cheese.
 Take a look at some more ideas for eating figs, as suggested by our friends at Olive Magazine.

 Figs, like most fruit trees, are popular with birds and squirrels.
 They will demolish a crop if they have the opportunity, so use deterrents or net your tree to protect it.